heb12/biblesearch/readme.md

 To make the searching quicker, a file stating on what line in the words file a letter starts off with.
 Ex: A: 1 B: 10,000 C: 20,000, etc.

-If the word is matched, then the corosponding line in the verses file is grabbed.
-Each line in the verses file is a JSON array, but it is not JSON alltogether.
+If the word is matched, then the corresponding line in the verses file is grabbed.
+Each line in the verses file is a JSON array, but it is not JSON altogether.

 If the request is only one word, then the read JSON will be returned.
 If longer than one, then the process starts over again, but instead of returning,